mesonbuild/meson/docs/markdown/Reference-manual.md

   file from `rename` list.
 Nested paths are allowed and they are joined with `install_dir`.
 Length of `rename` list must be equal to the number of sources.
+- `install_tag` *(since 0.60.0)*: A string used by `meson install --tags` command to install only a subset of the files.
+By default these files have no install tag which means they are not being installed when `--tags` argument is specified.

 See [Installing](Installing.md) for more examples.